Cover

 Softness ( what’s this )

-We classify the DreamCloud Premier as a Medium mattress, solidly in the middle in terms of softness.
-Although to the eye, the mattress looks like you might sink very deeply into it, we experienced a bit more 'sink' than average, but not a lot, and we found the cover and its quilting to be less soft than we imagined it might be.
+We classify the DreamCloud Premier as a Firm mattress.
+Although to the eye, the mattress looks like you might sink very deeply into it, we experienced an average amount of 'sink' and we found the cover and its quilting to be less soft than we imagined it might be.
 The cover does have deep puffs and channels that create undulations.
 If you prefer a mattress that's very smooth and flat on top, that could be a consideration for you.

 Not sure what softness is best for you?
 Take our Mattress Match Quiz and find out.